Researching Through Gaps: Furniture, Atmosphere and Architectural Weight

 What This Stage Established

-Joinery does not exist in isolation; it belongs to a system of values about how objects are made, how labour is revealed and how work occupies space.
+This phase was not accumulation for its own sake.
+It situated the project within a system of values: how objects are made, how labour is revealed and how work occupies space.

 structural intelligence